alex-susi/nbaDraftLottery/README.md

-# Probabilistic Pick Valuations Under the NBA's New 3-2-1 Draft Lottery
+# Probabilistic Draft Pick Valuations Under the NBA's New 3-2-1 Lottery Rules

 A fully Bayesian pipeline for valuing NBA draft picks under the league's new **3-2-1 lottery format** (approved by the NBA Board of Governors in May 2026, effective for the 2027–2029 drafts).
 Every pick is valued with full posterior uncertainty, picks are re-priced under both the old and new lottery systems, and a trade machine lets you compare any deal with correlated within-simulation draws.